lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/06-Push-on-Github-Pages/README.md

 ### Magic `gh-branch`

 Github Pages is based on a magic branch, with the name `gh-pages`.
-When Github detect this branch, it puts your website online, how cool!
-Let's create this brancg and push it.
+When Github detects this branch, it puts your website online, how cool!
+Let's create this magic branch and push it.

 ```
 $ git co -b gh-pages
 $ git push origin gh-pages
 ```

-Now you can look at your masterpiece on the url `http://GITHUB_USERNAME.github.io/profile`
+Now you can look at your masterpiece at the url `http://GITHUB_USERNAME.github.io/profile`.
+Share it on Slack with your buddies!